neuefische/wd-flipped-classroom-curriculum/sessions/react-state-2/challenges-react-state-2.md

 (difficulty: 🔥)

-Solve this challenge by running this command in your Terminal:
+Solve this challenge by running this command in your terminal:

 ```
 npx ghcd@latest neuefische/web-exercises/tree/main/sessions/react-state-2/triple-count
 ```

-## Bonus: Fix Conditionally Rendered useState Hook
+## Bonus: Fix Conditionally Rendered `useState` Hook

 (difficulty: 🔥)

-Solve this challenge by running this command in your Terminal:
+Solve this challenge by running this command in your terminal:

 ```
 npx ghcd@latest neuefische/web-exercises/tree/main/sessions/react-state-2/conditional-usestate